imimap/imimap/.docker/set-up-staging-production.md

 # Setup der Deployment Pipeline

+## Database setup

+### Initial Database setup

+If IMI-Map is set up on a new machine, the database needs to be created.
+After the Container has started, run:

+    psql --set ON_ERROR_STOP=on  -h localhost -U imi_map imi_map_production < imi-maps.pgdump

+on the machine to import a database dump in imi-maps.pgdump.
+If necessary, delete the database files completely - they will be recreated when the docker image is started.

+The database is mounted to ./postgres from where docker-compose is run.

+Perform a database migration:

+    docker-compose exec imimaps bundle exec rake db:migrate

+    (note that TAG and SECRET_TOKEN need to be set to run docker-compose)

 ### Github setup
 Restrictions on Master Branch are set via github branch configuration page https://github.com/imimaps/imimaps/settings/branches/master